 The entire experience is out of a romantic Hollywood film.
-The property is gorgeous and you’re encouraged to take a step outside and visit the horses, look at the deer, and listen to the gentle trickle of the river running through the property.
+Cooperhill’s property is gorgeous, and you’re encouraged to take a step outside and visit the horses, look at the deer, and listen to the gentle trickle of the river running through the property.

 To add icing on the cake, we also came during the beginning of the fall foliage changing and the colors of the trees just made the place feel a little more magical.

-To make you feel even more at home, Simon O’Hara, the owner with his parents will come chat with you and give you great tips and suggestions of places to see nearby.
-He was really fun to converse with since he has quite an interesting background and was also an avid traveler and even worked on a safari in Africa.
+One way, Simon O’Hara, the owner with his parents makes you feel at home is that he’ll come and chat with you.
+He even gives some great tips on what to see nearby.
+It was really fun conversing with him since he has quite the interesting background!
+Also an avid traveler, he’s even worked on safari in Africa.

 Archeologists have found many remains and bones from Ice Age animals to humans within the caves.
-Besides having scientific value to the past with their findings the caves also do have plenty of folk tales and folklore that go along with the caves including a tale about one of Ireland’s kings Cormac Mac Airt and how he was raided by a she-wolf in the caves.
+Besides having scientific value to the past, the caves also do have plenty of folk tales and folklore.
+One includes a tale about one of Ireland’s kings Cormac Mac Airt and how he was raided by a she-wolf in the caves.

 If you are running short on time you can easily enjoy the enigma of the caves by just doing a drive by and pulling off to look up at the giant black cavities in the side of the mountain.

-Situated upland, this tomb complex not only has rewarding views of the surrounding landscape but date back to around 5000 years ago.
+Situated upland, this tomb complex has rewarding views of the surrounding landscape.
+They date back to around 5,000 years ago.
 You can spend an afternoon exploring the surrounding area where there are 14 different passage cairns.
 The easiest one to access is the one on the first hill where you can basically drive your car all the way up to.

 The raging River Garavogue runs through the center of town connecting Lough Gil to Sligo Bay.
 While the water is a force not to be reckoned with, one look at the raging rapids and you’ll understand why it does help set the scene in town.